MCDragusanu/challenge-veridion/readme.md

 - Stage 2 resets all the prior clusterization nad does the similarity clustering to detect repeating logos for franchise etc. **Requires that the tree and logo directories to be populated.**

 ## Stage 3
-- Stage 3 does the more advanced clustering usign the k-means algorithm. **It requires the cluster trees & logos to be populated before running.**
+- Stage 3 does the more advanced clustering usign the k-means algorithm. **It requires the cluster, trees & logos to be populated before running.**

 ## Stage 4
 - Stage 4 is the one that outputs all the urls from clusters into dedicated text files for ease of use.
 Also has the option to download all the logos to be better for visualization.